JuliaActuary/MortalityTables.jl/docs/src/examples.md

 scaled_m = min.(cso_2001.select[issue_age] .* 1.3, 1.0) # 130% and capped at 1.0 version of `m`
 ```

 Note that `min.(cso_2001.select .* 1.3, 1.0)` won't work because `cso_2001.select` is still a vector-of-vectors (a vector for each issue age).
-You need to drill down to a given issue age or use an `ulitmate` table to manipulate the rates in this way.
+You need to drill down to a given issue age or use an `ultimate` table to manipulate the rates in this way.